ksusonic/dota-camera-distance/README.md

 ## What if I do not want to use it?
 How do I change distance manually?

-You just need to perform the steps from the [video](https://www.youtube.com/watch?v=GNOkvm5MrB0) I mentioned earlier.
+You just need to download [HxD](https://mh-nexus.de/en/hxd/) and perform the steps from the [video](https://www.youtube.com/watch?v=GNOkvm5MrB0) I mentioned earlier.
 I will be updating the codes for you.

 Current codes:
 - For manual search in HxD: ```00 00 96 44 00 00 C8 44```